unisonweb/website/src/compare-lang/unison-for-scala-devs.md

 </div></div>

-### Record types and case classes
+### Case classes

-Unison record types are similar to case classes in spirit.
+Unison **record types** are similar to **case classes** in spirit.
 They’re both used to store named fields, and they automatically provide functions for setting and extracting values from the type by field name.

 <div class="side-by-side"><div>